sunfishcode/basic-text/docs/nfc.md

 [considered defining "variant normal forms"]: https://www.unicode.org/review/pr-7b.html

-[As of Unicode 6.3], all 1002 of these codepoints have standardized variations which allow them to be normalized into a form which records the codepoint they were normalized from.
+[As of Unicode 6.3], all 1002 of these scalar values have standardized variations which allow them to be normalized into a form which records the scalar value they were normalized from.
 We use a [modified version] of the NFC algorithm which uses these variation sequences instead of the standard canonical decompositions, which will produce valid NFC output, but which preserves the information about which specific CJK Compatibility Ideographs were used.

 TODO: Update this link once this PR either lands or is resolved in some other way.